 Did you know that your body heat decreases 4x faster in cold water than in cold air at equal temperatures?
 Getting drenched without being prepared will lead to rapid heat loss, which can result in a cold shock, hypothermia, or even worse…

-But if you use the correct winter kayaking clothes and gear (as you are about to learn), paddling in cold weather is a blast.
+But if you choose your winter kayaking clothing and gear properly (as you are about to learn), paddling in cold weather is a blast.

 Fundamentals of winter kayaking clothes

-Learning how to dress for winter kayaking is important for keeping yourself safe during paddling in freezing water.
-When it comes to deciding on what to wear, there are a few fundamental things you need to keep in mind.
+Learning how to dress for winter paddling is important for keeping yourself safe during paddling in freezing water.
+When it comes to deciding what to wear, there are a few fundamental things you need to keep in mind.

 Dress appropriately for the water temperature